hciudad/guides/organization.md

 ## <a name='app'>Application Layers</a>
-This layer is for all the work that needs to happen that isn't really business specific.
-It can ask the domain to answer questions and do jobs, but it should not be doing business-specific jobs on its own.
+This layer is for all the work that needs to happen that isn't really a business (domain) rule.
+The App layer asks the domain to answer questions and do jobs, **it does not attempt to do the work on it's own**.
 This is the realm of whatever framework/orm/etc you've chosen and any other classes you need to deal with infrastructure.
+For example, a patient is stored in the database, and the basic CRUD code to interact with that DB row belongs in the Application ([models](#appmodel) to be exact).
+However, the business rule that all requests for a patient be logged should be documented and enforced at the domain level.

 ### <a name='appvalidation'>Application Validation (classes/validation)</a>